ErikBlomsterberg/coloring_les_mis/README.md

 # Coloring Les Mis
-This repository contains some of the code that was created in relation to my master's thesis in engineering at Uppsala university.
+This repository contains a dataset, networks, and some of the code that was created in relation to my master's thesis in engineering at Uppsala university.
 The thesis is called "Coloring Les Mis - A Multilayer Network Approach for Modeling and Characterizing Interpersonal Relationships".
+I refer to the thesis(not uploaded yet) for a detailed description of the process for creating the dataset.

 ## Files and Folders
 'Data/les_mis_dataset.csv' contains the subtitle, speaker, recipients, and time of every utterance in the movie Les Misérables(1998).